nichoth/multihash/README.md

 # multihash

 Create path & URL safe hashes of files.
-Suitable for use in a browser
+Suitable for use in a browser.

 Inspired by [ssbc/multiblob](https://github.com/ssbc/multiblob), but this deals only with a `blob -> filename` interface, not storage of blobs.